Fernando Haddad: Personal life

 Haddad belongs to the Greek Orthodox Church of Antioch.

 During his mandate as mayor of São Paulo, he was nicknamed "Jaiminho" by Brazilian historian and radio host Marco Antonio Villa, an outspoken critic of Haddad's Workers' Party.
 Jaiminho is a reference to a character in Mexican sitcom El Chavo del Ocho, popular in Brazil.

 Haddad is an amateur guitar player and is occasionally seen in public gatherings with his trademark SG Gibson guitar.
+He is a São Paulo FC fan.